Yoshino Aoki: Life and career

 Yoshino Aoki was born in Kanagawa, Japan, and studied classical music as a child.
 She began playing piano at the age six, began learning the flute at age 13, and started using a synthesizer shortly thereafter.
 In high school, she sang classical music and played the keyboard in her own band.
 In college, she studied music education and classical singing.

 After graduating from college, Aoki went to work for video game company Capcom, where she began her career by arranging Kinuyo Yamashita's score for the CD re-release of Capcom's Mega Man X3, along with three other members of Capcom's sound team.
 In 2007 she left Capcom to pursue a freelance career.
 She is currently in employment with sound studio Unique Note Co., Ltd., a studio founded by Tetsuya Shibata and herself.
+She later married Shibata in 2014.
 She acts as the company's vice president, as well as a composer, arranger, and lyricist.

 Yoshino Aoki is also known for her vocal role in the song "Kaze yo, Tsutaete", often used as the theme song for the Mega Man character Roll.